We may earn commission from affiliate links →

 Luxury Stays In Athens

-Concierge Athens offers self-catering units in a convenient area of town, and it is ideal for families.
+Concierge Athens offers self-catering units in a convenient area of town, which is ideal for families.

 Fantastic Penthouse With Acropolis Views is a stylish place in the heart of Monastiraki, very close to the Monastiraki train station.

-So there you have it – all the possible options to travel from Thessaloniki to Athens, and where to stay once there.
+So there you have it – all the possible options to travel from Thessaloniki to Athens and where to stay.
 Which one will be the one you choose?Share